CumulusNetworks/docs/content/cumulus-linux-42/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 {{< tab "Linux Commands" >}}

-There are three commands that define an internal SNMPv3 username that are required for `snmpd` to retrieve information and send built-in traps or for those configured with the monitor command (see {{<link url="#configure-snmp-trap-and-inform-messages" text="below">}}):
+There are three directives that define an internal SNMPv3 username that are required for `snmpd` to retrieve information and send built-in traps or for those configured with the `monitor` command (see {{<link url="#configure-snmp-trap-and-inform-messages" text="below">}}):

 - `createuser`: the default SNMPv3 username.
-- `iquerysecName`: the default SNMPv3 username to use when making internal queries to retrieve monitored expressions.
+- `iquerysecName`: the default SNMPv3 username to use when making internal queries to retrieve monitored expressions &mdash; either for evaluating the monitored expression or building a notification payload.
+These internal queries always use SNMPv3, even if normal querying of the agent is done using SNMPv1 or SNMPv2c.
+The `iquerysecname` directive is purely concerned with defining which user should be used, not with actually setting this user up.
-- `rouser`: the username for these SNMPv3 queries. **(read only??)**
+- `rouser`: the username for these SNMPv3 queries.

 Edit the `/etc/snmp/snmpd.conf` file and add the `createuser`, `iquerysecName`, `rouser` commands.
 The example configuration here configures *snmptrapusernameX* as the username using the `createUser` command.